veeto

 Key Takeaways

-• Establishes a three-year Family Advocacy Pilot Program to prevent unnecessary child welfare interventions.
+• Establishes a three-year Family Advocacy Pilot Program to prevent families from entering the child welfare system.

-• Mandates program evaluation through a legislative report after the three-year pilot period.
+• Mandates a program effectiveness report to the Legislature after the three-year pilot period.

 Get Involved